 Man suspected of burying mom, sister in backyard arrested

 LYONS, Ill.
-(AP) - A man suspected of concealing the deaths of his mother and sister nearly a year after their bodies were found buried in the backyard of their suburban Chicago house has been arrested on felony charges.
+(AP) - A man suspected of concealing the deaths of his mother and sister has been arrested on felony charges nearly a year after their bodies were found buried in the backyard of their suburban Chicago house.

 In August, police discovered the bodies of 79-year-old Jean Lelko and 44-year-old Jennifer Lelko.
-They say Lelko told said his mother died in 2015 and his sister died in 2019.
+Both bodies had been buried in plastic tubs that had been sealed with duct tape, according to the Associated Press.
+Police say Lelko told them his mother died in 2015 and his sister died in 2019.

 Copyright 2022 The Associated Press.
 All rights reserved.